bUnit-dev/bUnit/docs/snapshot-examples.md

 All snapshot test components must inherit from `TestComponentBase`, e.g. by adding `@inherits TestComponentBase` to the top of your .razor file.

 **Tip:** In the folder you keep your Razor-based snapshot tests, add a `_Imports.razor` file, and put `@inherits TestComponentBase` into that as well as any using statements you need.
-Then all snapshot test components inherits the correct base component by default and have the default imports available.
+Then all snapshot test components inherit the correct base component by default and have the default imports available.

 ## Defining snapshot test cases